-Have you noticed your hair slowly thinning over time?
-Are you seeing increased breakage?
-You may be suffering from involutional alopecia, a condition that shortens the growth phase of hair follicles and forces them into the resting phase faster than usual.
+If your hair has slowly been thinning over time or you’re noticing increased hair loss, you may be suffering from involutional alopecia.
+This is a condition that shortens the growth phase of your hair follicles and forces them into the resting phase faster than usual.

-Involutional alopecia is a natural condition that comes with age and results in a thinning of the hair.
-This gradual thinning of the hair is caused by a shortened phase of hair growth, which leads to a higher rate of fall-out and thinning of the hair follicle.
-Remaining hairs stay in the resting period (Telogen phase) and then shed quickly.
-Gradually, involutional apolecia will cause the hair to not only be thinner, but the hair may also be shorter due to this shorter growth phase.
+Involutional alopecia occurs naturally with age.
+This gradual thinning of the hair is caused by a shortened cycle of hair growth, known as the anagen phase, which leads to a higher rate of fallout and thinning of your hair follicles.
+Remaining hairs stay in the resting period, known as the telogen phase, but get shed more quickly than normal.
+Gradually, involutional apolecia will cause the hair not only to become thinner, but also to become shorter due to the abbreviated growth phase.

-Up to 90% of the hair on your head is growing longer at any point in time, and each hair has its own specific life cycle.
-The life cycle has three specific phases: anagen, categen, and telogen.
+Up to 90% of the hair on your head is growing at any point in time, and each hair has its own specific life cycle.
+To understand involutional alopecia, keep in mind that a hair’s life cycle has three specific phases: anagen, categen and telogen.

-The anagen phase is the growth phase; this is when the hair strand emerges from the scalp and begins normal hair growth.
+Anagen is the growth phase.
+This is when hair strands emerge from your scalp and begin normal hair growth.
 Depending on your genetics, this phase can last between two and six years.

-The categen phase is a brief transitional stage that lasts between 2-3 weeks.
-During this period the outer layers of the hair strand shrink and cling to the root of the hair, preparing to move into the resting phase.
-About 3% of your hair is in the categen phase at any given time.
+Catagen is a brief transitional stage that lasts between two and three weeks.
+During this period, the outer layers of a hair strand shrink and cling to the root of the hair, preparing it to move into the resting phase.
+About 3% of your hair is in the catagen phase at any given time.

-If you’ve noticed a change in your hair over time, it is possible you’re suffering from this type of hair loss.
-Consult with your physician first to rule out any underlying medical conditions and get a correct diagnosis.
-If after consulting with your physician you are interested in pursuing treatment for hair loss, there is a variety of options available depending on the severity of your condition.
+If you’ve noticed a change in your hair over time, you may have involutional alopecia.
+To address the problem, first consult with your physician to rule out any underlying medical conditions and get a correct diagnosis.
+If after your visit to a physician you’re interested in pursuing treatment for involutional alopecia or other causes of hair loss, you have a variety of options available depending on the severity of your condition.